CodeYourFuture/immersive-go-course/server-database/README.md

 Once connected to the database, you can look in pgAdmin at the Dashboard for your server: it will show an active session.

 It's important to gracefully close our connection to the database, so we need to add `defer conn.Close(context.Background())` immediately after we successfully connect.
-The `defer` keyword means that this line of code is delayed until the nearby function returns.
+The `defer` keyword means that this line of code is delayed until the enclosing function returns.
 [Defer is really useful!](https://go.dev/blog/defer-panic-and-recover)

 Now we're connected we can fetch some data.